dejanu/killercoda_deal/course/k8s_networkpolicies/step2.md

       port: 80
 ```

-`kubectl apply -f test-network.yaml`, spin up once more the pod `test` in the `default` namespace and retry the `wget ...` cmd.
-What can you observer?
+`kubectl apply -f test-network.yaml`, spin up once more the pod `test` in the `default` namespace and retry the `wget ...` cmd.What can you observe?

 Now in order to reach `web-server` from `test` pod, we can only spin-up in the `test` namespace: `kubectl run busybox -n test -l app-tier=cache --image=busybox --env="web_ip=$web_ip" --rm -it /bin/sh`{{copy}}